 It's a list with options both exhilarating and relaxing, educational and awe-inspiring

 Too often the laid-back centre of Christchurch is written off as New Zealand’s most conservative and prosaic city, for it’s a misnomer like no other.
-Today, rising from the ashes of the 2011 quakes, there’s an energy and action about its bustling downtown that never fails to reward the visitors in its midst, while there’s opportunities in this South Island metropolis to pursue refined and recreational pursuits totally unique throughout New Zealand.
+There’s an energy and action about its bustling downtown that never fails to reward the visitors in its midst, while there’s opportunities in this South Island metropolis to pursue refined and recreational pursuits totally unique throughout New Zealand.

 For one, Christchurch isn’t called ‘The Garden City’ for nothing.
 Its downtown is peppered with wide open green spaces, verdant riverside banks and curiously tropical botanical gardens, while all around the snow-tipped peaks of the Southern Alps dominate the skyline.
 What’s more, the town boasts a past rich with historical secrets and hidden tit bits, all of which exude from its magnificent English architecture and sprawling museum exhibits.

-To get the best out of your visit, we've put together our five top activities in Christchurch, offering that perfect cross-section of the town’s cultural wealth and legendary peacefulness.
+To get the best out of your visit, we've put together our five top activities in Christchurch.
 It’s a list with options both exhilarating and relaxing, educational and awe-inspiring, and makes for an experience that won’t easily be forgotten.

 1. Punting on Avon River